zio/zio-nio/docs/files.md

 ---
-id: essentials_files
+id: files
 title: "File Channel"
 ---

 An `AsynchronousFileChannel` provides an API for handling files in a non-blocking way.